Born: January 13th, 1959

 Money Won: $11,624,617

 It was time for an intervention.
-Ernie had a sit-down with Richard Petty, Darrell Waltrip, and director of competition Dick Beaty.
-The point was made to Ernie that if he was hungry, there wasn't a driver in the series that would give him a sandwich.
-Irvan asked to speak at a driver's meeting to address the lack of respect he had shown his fellow drivers.
-A noticeably contrite, shaken, and emotional Ernie Irvan addressed his fellow competitors before the Die Hard 500 in July at Talladega, and asked for 2nd chance to earn the respect and friendship back of those whom he had disappointed with his actions.
+Ernie had a sit-down with Richard Petty, Darrell Waltrip and director of competition Dick Beaty.
+The point was made to Ernie that if he was hungry, there wasn’t a driver in the series that would give him a sandwich.
+Irvan asked to speak at a drivers’ meeting to address the lack of respect he had shown his fellow drivers.
+A noticeably contrite, shaken and emotional Irvan addressed his fellow competitors before the Die Hard 500 in July at Talladega, and asked for a second chance to earn the respect and friendship back of those whom he had disappointed with his actions.
 It was a sincere moment, the likes of which has not been seen since.
-Today we are rewarded with drivers who, while the video replay of an accident of their making is shown, will deny any involvement with a straight-face, blame the other guy, rattle off some of their sponsors, or go to the cliched, "that's just racing"-card.
+Today we are rewarded with drivers who, while the video replay of an accident of their making is shown, will deny any involvement with a straight-face, blame the other guy, rattle off some of their sponsors or go to the cliched, “that’s just racing”-card.
 While Irvan was one of the first successful drivers to come from the West, he is also one of the last drivers with the honor and courage to admit a mistake and ask for forgiveness.
 And actually mean it.

-On April 1st, 1993, the racing world was shocked and saddened by the death of defending champion Alan Kulwicki in a plane crash.
-Later that year, Ernie's friend Davey Allison was also lost in a bizarre helicopter crash as he was attempting to land in the infield at Talladega where he planned to watch a friend test a racecar.
+On April 1st, 1993, the racing world was shocked and saddened by the death of defending champion Kulwicki in a plane crash.
+Later that year, Ernie’s friend Allison was also lost in a bizarre helicopter crash as he was attempting to land in the infield at Talladega where he planned to watch a friend test a racecar.
 This tragic occurrence left one of the most treasured rides in motorsports available.
 It was 1993, and it was in vogue to run a Ford.
 Robert Yates Racing was the top Ford team at the time, a single-car operation with Larry McReynolds turning the wrenches, and monster Blue Oval horsepower under the hood.
-Irvan desperately wanted to drive the car that was vacated by Davey's passing.
+Irvan desperately wanted to drive the car that was vacated by Davey’s passing.
 A bitter dispute between him and owner Larry McClure erupted, eventually culminating in a lawsuit.
-Regardless, Irvan would leave the #4 car to drive for Yates Racing.
+Regardless, Irvan would leave the No. 4 car to drive for RYR.

 His 1999 season would be short-lived, and ultimately his last.
 Irvan again was dealt an unkind blow at the track that nearly killed him.
-During practice for the August Busch Grand National race at MIS, Irvan's car was struck broadside, leaving him again unconscious and airlifted to a hospital in Jackson, MI.
-It was then that Ernie Irvan decided that being able to drive his daughter to school was more important than driving around in a circle on Sunday.
+During practice for the August Busch Grand National race at MIS, Irvan’s car was struck broadside, leaving him again unconscious and airlifted to a hospital in Jackson, Mich.
+It was then that Irvan decided that being able to drive his daughter to school was more important than driving around in a circle on Sunday.
 In an emotional press conference two weeks later in September, Ernie Irvan would retire from competition.

-James Kincer contributed to this article
+James Kincer contributed to this article.